Skip to main content

 Upload

-Upload your compiled .wasm file along with the metadata (slug, name, version).
+Upload your compiled .wasm file along with its metadata JSON.

-In the WASM Plugins tab, you can expand any installed plugin row.
-This reveals a Live Log Viewer.
-Every time your plugin calls collabase:log (or encounters a sandbox panic/timeout), it is instantly streamed here.
-You can filter logs by Level (INFO, ERROR, DEBUG) to easily monitor background execution in production.
+In the WASM Plugins tab, expand any installed plugin row to reveal the Live Log Viewer.
+Every time your plugin calls the collabase:log host function (or encounters a sandbox panic, segmentation fault, or timeout), the engine instantly streams the stdout/stderr here.
+You can filter logs by Level (INFO, ERROR, DEBUG) to monitor background execution in production environments.